fxru/blam-metadata/BLAMCollectionRepository.md

 	lat-session:

 #### CollectionKeywords
 **Description:** CollectionKeywords should be used to describe the content and nature of data to enhance the discoverability and facilitate finer granularity for searches and browsing of the data.
-Repositories can use keyword metadata to define meaningful subsets of the data and provide a better browsing experience.

 								Number of occurrences:	0-1

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionKeyword
 **Description:** &#x1F4A5; CollectionKeyword should contain a single keyword or a keyphrase and should be used to describe the content and nature of data to enhance the discoverability and facilitate finer granularity for searches and browsing of the data.
-Repositories can use keyword metadata to define meaningful subsets of the data and provide a better browsing experience.

 	Discovery:					searchable, browsing facet
 	Display:					page, list